1. Computer science

 Studying this subject will give you a broad understanding of business operations, such as finance, marketing, and people management.
 Many business degrees include work experience placements.
 This is a chance to get some hands-on experience, build up your contacts, and boost your CV.
 Committing to a business degree is an excellent investment in your future: a study by the National Association of Colleges and Employers found salaries for business graduates can start as high as $50,000.

 Economics is about more than spreadsheets and accounting.
 In fact, it's arguably one of the most critical subjects in the world.
 That's because economics examines the choices we make every day of our lives.
 It's about how we assign and interact with value, how we use money, and how different types of money can influence our long-and short-term behavior.
+The reasons for studying economics range from understanding how your everyday life works to improving the lives of others.
 Moreover, students will learn how contrasting economic systems can create wealth and more freedoms or lead to ever greater wealth disparity and totalitarianism.
 In other words, economics is a subject for curious minds who want to understand how the world really works.

 Global Supply Management is a relatively new discipline that focuses on the storage and transportation of goods.
 It teaches students how to organize and manage global supply chains to maximize profits, minimize waste, and satisfy customer demand.
 The importance of logistics and supply chain management is becoming increasingly important in our globalized, interconnected world.
 Supply managers have been instrumental in ensuring that goods, including food and safety equipment such as masks, have continued to move around the world during COVID-19 lockdown.